 What is the purpose of the cosmic evolution project?

-Purpose: The mission of the cosmic evolution project is to provide inspiration, educational resources, and training to help current and future teachers, informal science educators, and others explore and explain the composition, structure and evolutionary history of the Earth and the universe from the Big Bang to big brains and artificial intelligence.
+Purpose: The mission of the cosmic and global evolution project is to provide inspiration, training, and educational resources to help current and future teachers, informal science educators, and others explore and explain the composition, structure and evolutionary history of the universe and the Earth from the Big Bang to big brains and artificial intelligence.
 The project organizes and hosts inspirational special events, designs educational models and games, and maintains a website that supports courses on advanced topics.
 The focus should be on the sequence of historical events and underlying physical processes themselves rather than the scientific methodologies and evidence used to discover nature’s secrets.

 Inspiration: The National Academy of Sciences says that the role of science is to provide plausible natural explanations of natural phenomena.
 Astrophysicist Eric Chaisson asks how islands of complexity can exist for long periods of time in an otherwise sea of chaos.
 The short answer is that when energy flows, complexity grows.
 Cosmic evolution studies the emergence of complex systems from simple building blocks when natural processes dissipate energy and entropy.
 Cosmic evolution is a scientific narrative told from astrophysical, biological, and biogeochemical perspectives with emphasis on what nature does, not what scientists do.
 Cosmic evolution projects explore how cosmic webs, galaxies, black holes, stars, planets, life, brains, and artificial intelligence emerged from primordial quantum fluctuations.